talargv/SpEx/README.md

 ### ExKMC

 The ExKMC code is available at the paper's [official repository](https://github.com/navefr/ExKMC).
-The original download instructions did not directly work for us.
-To use the ExKMC repository, clone it and run:
+If you run with installation issues, clone the repository and run:

 `python path/to/repository/setup.py build_ext --inplace --cython`